sdjespersen/sdjespersen.github.io/index.md

 # Scott Jespersen

-M.S. student in [ICME](https://icme.stanford.edu/), admitted Autumn 2018.
+M.S. student in [ICME](https://icme.stanford.edu/) at Stanford University, admitted Autumn 2018.

 Some areas of interest include computational modeling and decarbonization.